 Understanding inverse propensity weighting

 Today I’d like to explain the underlying concepts of Inverse Propensity Weighting (IPW).
 As a Machine Learning Engineer, it’s important to know how models and algorithms work.
-This allows me to determine when approaches work and understand why they might not work.
-I need to really grasp the structure, concepts, and behavior of every approach I use.
-Getting something to work is nice, but I need to understand it thoroughly to have confidence in the model output.
+This allows you to determine when approaches work and understand why they might not work.
+You need to really grasp the structure, concepts, and behavior of every approach I use.
+Getting something to work is nice, but you need to understand it thoroughly to have confidence in the model output.
 Getting to this level of understanding is a habit I’ve formed in all my technical work.

 In a previous post I’ve explained how inverse propensity weighting can mitigate bias in modelling treatment effects.